emanuelefaja/guide2life/health/bmi.md

 It can be a preliminary indicator on whether an individual should consider [losing weight](/health/losing-weight) which is important because overweight is one of the main triggers for many [Non-Communicable Diseases](/health/non-communicable-diseases) — the leading cause of death worldwide. [^who-ncd]

- BMI is not perfect, it is a reliable measure of relative obesity.
+ BMI is not perfect, but it is a reliable measure of relative obesity.
+It's a good screening tool.
+If you have a high BMI, you should investigate *why*.

 ## Calculation